SwayamDash/News-Feedback-Management-System/README.md

 1. No duplicity of feed.
 2. Newsfeed document is stored in MongoDB database.
 3. Articles captured on a specific date can be retrieved.

+## Usage
+* Fork and clone the repo.
+* cd to the project directory eg. cd File-Creator-CLI
+* Type npm i to install all packages.
+* Run npm start to start the server.